Biden tells CNN Trump's impeachment trial 'has to happen' - KESQ

 “The Senate has changed since I was there, but it hasn’t changed that much,” Biden said.

-The House impeachment managers formally triggered the start of Trump’s second impeachment trial Monday evening after they walked across the Capitol and began reading on the Senate floor the charge against Trump, the first president in history to be impeached twice.
+His comments came the same night the House impeachment managers formally triggered the start of Trump’s second impeachment trial after they walked across the Capitol and began reading on the Senate floor the charge against Trump, the first president in history to be impeached twice.

+The trial has loomed large over Biden’s early days in office as he’s sought to strike an uneasy balance between supporting it trial and pushing a message of unity.
+CNN previously reported that Biden and his team were initially cold on starting his administration — which Biden pledged would “turn the page” on Trump — with a focus on the former President.

+But as more alarming details came into focus about the Capitol attack, early discussions among Biden advisers of taking an active role in slowing or trying to somehow manage impeachment were abandoned, aides said, as they’ve become well aware that trying to do so could divide Democrats.

 The contours of Trump’s Senate trial are starting to take shape as the ceremonial elements get underway, with the Senate’s longest-serving Democrat expected to preside over the trial and Democrats still weighing whether to pursue witnesses during proceedings that could take up a chunk of February.